Royal Netherlands Army: Engineers and utility

 Engineer regiments employ several specialist engineering vehicles based on Leopard 1 and Leopard 2 tanks such as the Buffel armoured recovery vehicle, the Leguaan armoured vehicle-launched bridge and the Kodiak combat engineering vehicle.
 The army employs a variety of (logistical) utility vehicles, including four-, six-, ten- and fifteen-tonne trucks, mainly produced by DAF and Scania.
 Electronic warfare and CBRN defence units operate the TPz Fuchs armoured personnel carrier.
 In addition, during operations that require a high degree of mobility, army personnel have access to Luchtmobiel Speciaal Voertuig, KTM motorcycles and Suzuki quads.

 Unmanned vehicles

 Multiple types of unmanned aerial vehicles (UAVs) are operational within the army.
 This includes the Black Hornet Nano, AeroVironment RQ-11B DDL Raven, Boeing Insitu ScanEagle, AeroVironment Wasp III, AeroVironment RQ-20 Puma and Boeing Insitu RQ-21 Blackjack UAVs.
+It also operates drones produced by local Dutch companies.
 A large share of UAVs are operated by the 107 Aerial Systems Battery of the Joint ISTAR Command.
 In addition, the Robotics and Autonomous Systems (RAS) unit of 13 Light Brigade experiments with and operates various unmanned ground vehicles, including the THeMIS produced by Milrem Robotics and the Mission Master of Rheinmetall.